 (Sisters, Jamila Reddy on the left, and Chemin Reddy on the right.)

-Initially, she was determined to finish school, but the pressure of taking care of a baby while being a full-time student was too much.
-She withdrew from college.
-Over the years, her feelings of hopelessness and overwhelm began to grow, and her depression continued, untreated.
+Initially, she was determined to finish school, but the pressure of being a single mother while being a full-time student was too much.
+She withdrew from college, and began working full-time to support herself and the baby.

 Despite attempts at intervention, Chemin chose not to take prescribed medication for depression, due to fear that it would change her personality.
 Her mental health issues continued to be unmanaged, and she began using drugs in a misguided and desperate attempt to self-medicate.